Adelaide Universities Regiment: History

 The regiment was first formed in May 1948 as the "Adelaide University Regiment" under the command of Major (later Colonel) Rex J. Lipman when Australia's part-time military force, the Citizens Military Force (CMF) – which was later renamed the Army Reserve – was rebuilt following the end of the Second World War.
 The regiment's first honorary colonel was Arthur Blackburn, a Victoria Cross recipient, whose son, Richard (a prominent lawyer and veteran of the Second World War), became involved with the regiment upon its establishment and later served as its commanding officer between 1955 and 1957.

 Like other Australian university regiments, upon formation AUR was established as an infantry unit providing military training to tertiary students.
 Part of the Royal Australian Infantry Corps (RA Inf), it consisted of a rifle company, a support company (with transport, mortar, signals, anti-tank and intelligence subunits) and a headquarters company; this was later expanded as machine-gun and assault pioneer sections were also raised.

 Personnel were drawn from universities and teaching colleges in Adelaide and the regiment's first parade took place on 27 September 1948, when nearly 100 personnel were enlisted.
 Although these personnel were all part-time members, the regiment was assigned a small cadre of five regular personnel to undertake administrative functions.

 At the regiment's first training camp, which was undertaken at Woodside in January 1949, 88 personnel turned out.
 This represented 98 percent of the regiment's strength at the time.
 As interest started to grow, the regiment was authorised an establishment of 21 officers and 389 other ranks, however, actual numbers remained low initially.

 In 1950, the regiment was part of Central Command, along with the 10th and 27th Battalions.
-During this time it was headquartered at Adelaide University although parades were also undertaken at the Torrens Training Depot.
+During this time it was headquartered at the University of Adelaide although parades were also undertaken at the Torrens Training Depot.
 Following the introduction of national service in the early 1950s the regiment's numbers began to grow.
 By 13 April 1953, AUR had an actual strength of 515 personnel of all ranks.
 As a result of this expansion, a second rifle company was raised.
 Between 1955 and 1958, the regiment used the Warradale depot as its base camp.